cw2yuen/arbot_demo/DEPLOYMENT.md

 1. **"AI agent is not available"**
    - Check that `OPENAI_API_KEY` is set correctly
-   - Verify the knowledge base is built
+   - The lightweight version doesn't require a pre-built knowledge base

 2. **"Module not found" errors**
    - Ensure all dependencies are in `requirements.txt`
    - Check that file paths are correct

+3. **Out of Memory (OOM) errors during build**
+   - The lightweight version uses a simple keyword-based knowledge base instead of ChromaDB
+   - This reduces memory usage significantly for Vercel deployment

-3. **Slow responses**
+4. **Slow responses**
    - Vercel has a 30-second timeout for serverless functions
-   - Consider optimizing the knowledge base size
+   - The lightweight version should respond much faster

 ### Debug Mode